deepgram/web-next/content/blog/posts/deepgram-godot-tutorial/index.md

 ---
-title: How to Build a Speech-Enhanced Game with Godot and Deepgram
+title: "How to Build a Speech-Enhanced Game with Godot and Deepgram"
-description: Learn how to build a speech-enhanced game with Deepgram's ASR engine and the open-source Godot game engine.
+description: "Learn how to build a speech-enhanced game with Deepgram's ASR engine and the open-source Godot game engine."
 date: 2022-03-09
 cover: https://res.cloudinary.com/deepgram/image/upload/v1646783141/blog/2022/03/deepgram-godot-tutorial/assets/Building-a-Game-w-Godot-Deepgram%402x.jpg
 authors: